 Neck pain, sharp pain that shoots into your arm, and numbness and tingling in your hand can all be signs of a cervical disc herniation.
-For effective relief from the pain without surgery, see the spine care specialists at Tarpon Interventional Pain & Spine Care in West Plano, North Plano, and Addison, Texas, for convenient and efficient diagnostic testing and treatment of spine and nerve pain related to cervical disc herniations.
+For effective relief from the pain without surgery, see the spine care specialists at Tarpon Interventional Pain & Spine Care in West Plano and North Plano, Texas, for convenient and efficient diagnostic testing and treatment of spine and nerve pain related to cervical disc herniations.
 Schedule an appointment online or by phone today to learn more.

 A cervical disc herniation is diagnosed when the inner portion of an intervertebral disc bulges through the fibrous outer layers of the disc and compresses the surrounding cervical nerves.
 The inner portions of intervertebral discs are made of a gelatinous material, which may protrude through the thick, outer layers of the disc, leading to pain and other symptoms in the neck and nerves in the area.